Nested polyhedra and indices of orbits of Coxeter groups of non-crystallographic type: Lower Orbits of and

-Both of such nested polytopes contain four orbits of different radius as shown in Fig.~{\ref{nest2}}.
-Depending on the radius of each orbit (that is descending form left to right), they are distinguished by cyan, blue, green and black colors. \end{example}
+\end{small}Both of the nested polytopes consist of four orbits of different radii, as shown in Figure~{\ref{nest2}}.
+Depending on the radius of each orbit that is descending from left to right, they are distinguished by cyan, blue, green and black~colours. \end{Example}